 If you’re an artist who loves to make things, why not list them on one of the largest marketplaces in the world for that, Etsy?

 You can sell anything from printables and posters to handmade socks and pieces of artwork.
 People are willing to pay high prices for one-of-a-kind items that aren’t mass-produced in factories, so you can potentially earn a very good income from selling on Etsy.

 16. Do random gigs locally

-While you won't always find something that's a good fit, gigs are posted almost daily depending on the city you're in.
+While you won’t always find something that’s a good fit, gigs are posted almost daily depending on your city.

 17. Earn money with credit card rewards

-Although this may be a riskier way to make a side hustle, if you're responsible, it can pay off.
-Every time you spend money on your credit card, you gain points, which translate to money.
-Use these points to get cheaper travel, shopping, and anything you want.
+Although this may be a riskier way to make a side hustle, if you’re responsible, it can pay off.
+Every time you spend money on your credit card, you gain points, which translates to money.
+Use these points for cheaper travel, shopping, and anything you want.